Lilyo/bamos.github.io/_posts/2022-07-01-twin_surface.md

 ### Designing Loss Function
 <div id="" style="text-align: justify;" markdown="1">
 Loss function is a key component of depth completion.
-We propose to use two assymetric loss functions to learn foreground and background depth, and to use fusion loss to learn how to select/blend between foreground and background depth.
+Authors proposed to use two assymetric loss functions to learn foreground and background depth, and to use fusion loss to learn how to select/blend between foreground and background depth.